duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/contributing.md

 # How Can I Contribute?

-There are several options for contributing to DuckDuckHack, explained below.
+Contributing to DuckDuckHack - at any level - by nature makes a huge impact.

+## Reach Out

 If you have any questions at any point, feel free to ask on one of our community channels:

 - [Request invite to our Slack team](mailto:QuackSlack@duckduckgo.com?subject=AddMe)
 - [DuckDuckHack mailing list](https://duck.co/redir/?u=https%3A%2F%2Fwww.listbox.com%2Fsubscribe%2F%3Flist_id%3D197814)